SPACE Pilot

 The service is for people who fit the following eligibility criteria:

-With a long term complex medical condition (Eligible children will have multiple healthcare professionals involved in their long term follow up)
+With a long-term, complex medical condition (eligible children will have multiple healthcare professionals involved in their long-term follow up)

-Living in the Newcastle/Gateshead/North Tyneside/Northumberland area (signposting can be offered to those living further afield).
+Living in the Newcastle/Gateshead/North Tyneside/Northumberland area (signposting can be offered to those living further afield)

 We also support the families of eligible children, including siblings who have additional unmet non-medical needs.